RESULTS 2024:

 By Clara Moore

 From childhood on, I’ve spent my life haunted by the ghost of poverty.
 Poverty is a policy choice by lawmakers with warped priorities.
-Now they have a chance to choose better, if only modestly.”
+Now they have a chance to choose better.”

 Lawmakers should spend a night in a homeless shelter